erlendaakre/erlendaakre.github.io/_posts/2017-10-25-dlink-siren-smartthings.md

 **NOTE:** If you are trying to get this siren working and have not connected it yet, you might want to skip the first step

 ### First step
-Impatiently connect plug in the siren, discover new devices.
+Impatiently connect the siren, discover new devices.
 Smartthings discovers it as "Aeon Labs Siren (Gen 5)".

 In the app I can turn it on and off, it makes a lot of sound (well, 110 decibel).
 However going into it's settings I'm unable to change the siren sound, no matter which one it's set to (1-5) it sounds the same.